opkvysxct/Multilib-Rewrite/README.md

 # Multilib Rewrite
-## Feel free to use it as you want, any forks are welcome
+## Feel free to use it, any forks are welcome
 ### wiki wip